murdho/payment_schedule/README.md

 PaymentSchedule is a Ruby gem for describing and calculating payment schedules.
 Its goal is to make implementation and modification of payment schedule algorithms fast and easy to understand.

-Requires Ruby 2.4.0 or higher, might work with as early as 2.0.
+Requires Ruby 2.4.0 or higher.